jgruber/f5-appsvcs-demo/static/ISC_API_Gateway.md

 Just because a framework exists, like iControl LX extensions, does not mean that the API endpoints exposed by that framework are easy to use.
 To that end, F5 began to follow a trend in orchestrated provisioning known as *'declarative interfaces'*.
 In general, declarative interfaces no longer require the end user to understand the stages and processes by which a system achieves a deployment, but rather simply defines the end service state of a system.

-Here is a an example of a YAML declarative deployment for a containerized proxy using the Kubernetes orchestrator.
+Here is a an example of a YAML declarative deployment for a containerized proxy using the kubernetes orchestrator.

 ```YAML
 apiVersion: apps/v1